Tulane University, USA

 “Getting the word out: Increased enforcement, audit information dissemination, and compliance behavior.”
 Journal of Public Economics 93:3–4 (2009): 392–402 (with B. R. Jackson and M. McKee).

-Market adjustments to tax evasion alter factor and product prices, which in turn determine the true impact and beneficiaries of tax evasionJames Alm, October 2014To determine the full effects of taxation on income distribution, policymakers need to consider the impacts of tax evasion.
+Market adjustments to tax evasion alter factor and product prices, which determine the true impacts and beneficiaries of tax evasionJames AlmMatthias Kasper, February 2020How does tax evasion affect the distribution of income?
 In the standard analysis of tax evasion, all the benefits are assumed to accrue to tax evaders.
-But tax evasion has other impacts that determine its true effects.
-As factors of production move from tax-compliant to tax-evading (informal) sectors, changes in relative prices and productivity reduce incentives for workers to enter the informal sector.
-At least some of the gains from evasion are thus shifted to the consumers of the output of tax evaders, through lower prices.MoreLess
+However, tax evasion has other impacts that determine its true effects.
+As factors of production move from tax-compliant to tax-evading (informal) sectors, these market adjustments generate changes in relative prices of products and factors, thereby affecting what consumers pay and what workers earn.
+As a result, at least some of the gains from evasion are shifted to consumers of goods produced by tax evaders, and at least some of the returns to tax evaders are competed away via lower wages.MoreLess